hkirk/swtafp-slides/slides/13/error-handling.md

 ### Problem

-* Users in a normal program consists of
+* A 'normal' program consists of
   1. Validation
   2. Reading data from db/api
   3. Complete functions in buisiness logic